Investment Banker

 Does taking certifications such as CFA help you stand out from other investment banker candidates?

-Asked by Jerjer almost 10 years ago
+Asked by Jerjer over 10 years ago

 It's a plus, but probably won't make or break one's candidacy.
 Obviously a CFA is more likely to have financial fluency than a non-CFA, but speaking from my own experience, I saw very few CFA's in banking.
 Saw far more CFA's in sales & trading, compliance, accounting, etc.